carlleston/stock_market_prediction/Analytics/README.md

 ### Columns
 The datasets used in this stage have the same fields, but bilingual.
-So to simple the explanation I divided using "/", that is represent the same meaning.
+So, to simplify the explanation I divided using "/", but this represents the same meaning.

 Date/Data - It represents the day for the values in the time series.
 Close/Ultimo - It's the last value of the day for the variable, The ITUB4 Close is the target variable.